Research Planning and Strategy Committee Remit

 - President of the Students Representative Council

-* The 'selected staff' do not serve on a representative basis, but are selected by the Conveners for their ability to consider and contribute to issues from a University perspective.
+* The 'selected staff' do not serve on a representative basis but are selected by the Convener for their ability to consider and contribute to issues from a University perspective.
 These staff may be Research Institute Directors or School research representatives.
 This selection is made in consultation with relevant Heads of College having regard to the University’s policy of ensuring an acceptable gender balance on committees.

 The remit of the Research Planning and Strategy Committee is: